Weapons in Star Trek: Metreon cascade

 The metreon cascade was designed by Dr. Ma'Bor Jetrel of the Haakonian Order.
 Unstable metreon isotopes are used to create a devastating explosion, with radiation effects similar to those of the 20th-century atomic bomb.
 Those not killed or vaporized in the initial blast suffer radiation poisoning and death in the aftermath.
 It is used only once, on the Talaxian moon Rinax in 2355.

 Trilithium resin

 Trilithium resin is a byproduct of a starship's warp engines that is lethal to humans, but harmless to Cardassians.
 A team of terrorists attempted to steal Trilithium resin from the warp core of the Enterprise-D when it was docked at Arkaria Station to receive a baryon sweep.

 Captain Benjamin Sisko would later use a Trilithium resin torpedo to render a Maquis planet uninhabitable to all human life for fifty years by detonating it in the atmosphere.

 Cobalt diselenide

-Cobalt diselenide is a biogenic weapon that affects the nervous system.
-It is composed of selenium and rhodium nitrates.
-It is the counterpart to trilithium resin, being lethal to Cardassians but harmless to most other humanoids.
+Cobalt diselenide is a biogenic weapon that attacks the nervous system of Cardassians but not of other humanoids.
+Its synthesis involves selenium and rhodium nitrates.
+It is the counterpart to trilithium resin, which is lethal to most humanoids but harmless to Cardassians.